Evolution of temporal coherence in confined polariton condensates

-The sample which we study is a high-Q AlGaAs alloy-based $\lambda/2$ planar microcavity with twelve GaAs quantum wells (QWs) of 13 nm width each located in the optical antinodes of the confined electromagnetic field.
-The design of the sample is similar to the one described in~\cite{Deng2002}.
-In order to enhance the Q-factor, we increased the number of AlGaAs/AlAs mirrorpairs in the top(bottom) distributed Bragg reflector (DBR) segment to 23(27).
-The Q-factor was experimentally estimated to exceed 10000 for highly photonic structures.
+\textit{Experimental details.---} The sample under study is a high-Q AlGaAs alloy-based $\lambda/2$ planar microcavity with twelve GaAs quantum wells of 13 nm width, each located in the optical antinodes of the confined electromagnetic field with 23 (27) AlGaAs/AlAs mirror pairs in the top (bottom) distributed Bragg reflector.
+The Q-factor was experimentally estimated to exceed 12500 for highly photonic structures.

-To provide lateral confinement of the polariton modes, we fabricated micropillars with the diameters 6 $\upmu$m.
-Electron beam lithography and electron-cyclotron-resonance reactive-ion-etching were used for deeply etching the cavity.
-A scanning electron microscope (SEM) image of the sample is shown in Fig.~\ref{Fig1}(a).
-We also extracted the Rabi-splitting of the device via white light reflection and found a value of 10.1 meV for the heavy hole-based exciton~\cite{Rahimi-Iman2012}.
+To provide lateral confinement of the polariton modes, we fabricated micropillars with nominal diameters of 6, 8, 10, and 12 $\upmu$m.
+Electron cyclotron resonance-reactive ion etching was used for a deep etching of the cavity.
+A scanning electron microscope (SEM) image of a micropillar is shown in Fig.~\ref{Fig1}(a).
+We extracted the Rabi-splitting of the device via white light reflection and found a value of 10.1 meV for the heavy hole-based exciton~\cite{Rahimi-Iman2012}.

-The sample is pumped with a pulsed Ti:Sa laser tuned to the first Bragg minimum of the stop band located approximately 100 meV above the free exciton resonance.
-The pulse width was 50 ps.

-It is worth noting, that in most of the previous studies devoted to the second--order correlation function in polariton systems, very short pumping pulses of 1-3 ps have been used.

-On one hand, short pulsing is advantageous over long-pulse excitation schemes since conventional single photon detectors with time resolution of the order of hundreds ps can be used to extract the second order correlation function at zero time delay $g^{(2)}(0)$ \cite{Deng2002,Kasprzak2008corr}.
-The finite length of the emission pulse effectively acts as a time filter in this configuration \cite{Deng2002} as only photons which are emitted within the lifetime of the condensate and reservoir are correlated.
+The sample was pumped with a pulsed Ti:Sa laser tuned to the first Bragg minimum of the stop band located at a wavelength of 749 nm.
+The pulse width was 2 ps and the nominal resolution of the single-photon detectors was 40 ps, which can be used to extract the second-order correlation function at zero time delay $g^{(2)}(0)$ \cite{Deng2002,Kasprzak2008corr}.
+The finite length of the emission pulse effectively acts as a time filter in this configuration \cite{Deng2002}, as only photons emitted from the reservoir within the relaxation time are correlated\cite{Assmann.2010}.